 The Works Council represents the interests of the organisation and the employees of the Anne Frank Stichting and participates in discussions about proposed organisational developments.
 New elections were held in 2020.
 Nine AFS employees ran for office, seven of whom were elected.
 In 2020, several topics were covered, the most important of which was the reorganisation of the Anne Frank Stichting.

 The Anne Frank House collaborates with long-standing partner organisations in Argentina, Germany, Great Britain, Austria, and the United States.
 They host the travelling Anne Frank exhibitions and organise the accompanying educational activities in their countries.

 The Anne Frank House does not receive ongoing government funding for the museum and largely depends on the revenues from the entrance fees.

 For the funding of major museum renovations and educational projects, the organisation depends on charity funds, donations, and subsidisers such as the European Union and the Dutch government.

 Examples of project support

-- The Dutch Ministry of Health, Welfare, and Sports (VWS) supported the development and implementation of educational projects in the Netherlands for teachers and teachers in training, young people, the police, and for educational activities in professional football.
+- The Dutch Ministry of Health, Welfare, and Sports (VWS) supported the development and implementation of educational projects in the Netherlands for teachers and teachers in training, young people, the police, and for educational activities in professional and amateur football.
 In addition, they made it possible for a staff member of the Anne Frank House to participate in the International Holocaust Remembrance Alliance (IHRA).